wdi-sg/project-1/README.md

 <img src="images/project1-17.jpg" alt="wireframe" width="600">

-The game level difficulty increases every 3 level.
-From solid lines to dotted lines.
-From lines that are wide apart to lines that are close to each other.
+* The game level difficulty increases every 3 level.
+* Change from solid lines to dotted lines.
+* Change from lines that are wide apart to lines that are almost sticking close to each other.

 ---